IdentityServer/IdentityServer4/docs/intro/contributing.rst

 How to contribute?
 ^^^^^^^^^^^^^^^^^^
 The easiest ways to contribute is to open an issue and start a discussion.
-Then we can decided if and how a feature or a change could be implemented and if you should submit a pull requests with code changes.
+Then we can decide if and how a feature or a change could be implemented.
+If you should submit a pull requests with code changes, start with a description, only make the minimal changes to start with and provide tests that cover those changes.

 Also read this first: `Being a good open source citizen <https://hackernoon.com/being-a-good-open-source-citizen-9060d0ab9732#.x3hocgw85>`_

 General feedback and discussions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Please start a discussion on the [core repo issue tracker](https://github.com/IdentityServer/IdentityServer4/issues).
+Please start a discussion on the `core repo issue tracker <https://github.com/IdentityServer/IdentityServer4/issues>`_.

 Platform
 ^^^^^^^^
 IdentityServer is built against ASP.NET Core 1.1.0 using the RTM tooling that ships with Visual Studio 2017.
-This is the only configuration accept.
+This is the only configuration we accept.

 Bugs and feature requests?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^